 While creating Hackintosh takes more of just creating a USB installer for Mojave.
 But one of the critical and the most important part comes down to the creation of installer for booting into.
 The down part is, you’ll need to have access to a real Mac, that’s what you assume actually.
 But that’s not the case if you have installed macOS Mojave on VMware or installed macOS High Sierra on VMware.
 Because they work the same as an actual Mac and that’s fine to do on this.
 And that’s what I do as well if you’re wondering.
 While this way works perfectly but things are little manual to do.
 The best part is, you will be able to create a customized thing that will work perfectly.
 But if you want to do it automatically via creating bootable USB installer on Windows which is fairly easy entirely on Windows if you haven’t checked out.

 With that said, you may as far as know that Apple doesn’t allow installing macOS Mojave on no other hardware or computer but only Mac.
 And that’s what you can find it with their policy as well.
 Due to this, Apple makes it harder to install on any other computer (even creating an installer), but not impossible with the hard work of developers.
-With that said, let’s jump in.
+With that said, let’s Create macOS Mojave USB Installer on Windows.

 If you decided to keep consistent, you are ready at this point.